-There are two submenus under the Bandwidth Control menu as shown in Figure 8-72.
+There are two submenus under the Bandwidth Control menu: Control Settings and Rule List.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-8.14.1 Control Settings
+8.11.1 Control Settings